MDMC.trajectory_analysis.observables package

 Parameters:

-• reader (str) – The name of the required file reader
+• reader (str) – The name of the required file reader.

-• file_name (str) – The name of the file
+• file_name (str) – The name of the file.

 abstract property uniformity_requirements: dict[str, dict[str, bool]]

-Represents the current limitations on independent_variables of the Observable.
 It captures if the independent_variables are required to be uniform or to start at zero The keys of the returned dictionary should be the variables that have such a restriction, with the associated values being a dictionary with booleans if the variables are ‘uniform’ or ‘zeroed’.
-Variables without any requirements do not need to be included, but can be included.
-If there are no uniformity requirements it is okay to return ‘None’.

 Returns:

-Dictionary of independent variables with their uniformity restrictions represented as booleans
+Dictionary of independent variables with their uniformity restrictions represented as booleans.

 Return type: